What is dual diagnosis treatment?

 - Experience feelings of despair or hopelessness

-- Have trouble keeping, friends, or regular residences
+- Have trouble keeping friends, jobs, or regular residences

 - Display dramatic changes in mood and energy levels

-The Best Dual Diagnosis Treatment in Texas Is Affordable
+A Dual Diagnosis Treatment Facility in Texas Is Affordable